heyjhun/heyjhun.github.io/_posts/random-thoughts/2019-10-13-corporate-world-might-not-be-for-everyone.md

 After 1 day I got an email from the HR.
 Please come for an interview, and I did.
 The Japanese boss interviewed me together with the HR whom I thought was just an intern.
 She looked like a student.

 The interview went well.
 I was not confident I nailed it.
-The boss has so many questions making me feel like do I deserve to be hired.
+The boss has so many questions making me think that I will not get a slot for the training.

 After a week, I got an email, you passed.
 You will undergo training.
 The day has passed since my first day.
 Everything went well.
 I did not even realize I was turning 5 years.
 I was so happy with the friends I made.
 I was happy with my achievements.
 It was a slow one, but this is based on my plan.
 And by the way, I got that chance to be sent to Japan.
 Sugoi desu!
 Thankful for this company.

 Then again, I grew tired of the work.
 If it weren't for the people I was working with, I would have resigned earlier than my 5 years.
 This was the longest.
 But just so you know, this has been my happiest stay in a company.